vovan-/cyclist-datafiled-garmin/README.md

 You should see the CyclistChartsField Data Field.

 ===============================================

+## Changelog 1.1.1
+* Fixed a potential issue with km/mi units settings, thanks to "xemoterp" for the comment: https://github.com/vovan-/cyclist-datafiled-garmin/issues/5#issuecomment-158239406
+* Now speed and distance units settings may be configured separately.

 ## Changelog 1.1.0
 * Support for 12/24h time format added based on system settings;